Amsterdam transport

 To/from Amsterdam by car

-The roads in the Netherlands are very well maintained and there are many highways that will lead you to Amsterdam.
-The city ring is the A10 from where you can easily reach any part of the city.
+The roads in the Netherlands are very well maintained, and there are many highways that will lead you to Amsterdam.
+The city ring is the A10, which connects to any part of the city.
 The A10 does have a lot of traffic jams during rush hour so it’s best to avoid it between 8-10 a.m. and 4-6 p.m.
-Parking in Amsterdam inside the city ring can also be an issue as it is expensive (between €3,- and €5,- per hour) and it can be hard to find an appropriate parking spot.
-We strongly advise to use a park and ride location in Amsterdam.
-Check out more detailed information:
+Parking in Amsterdam inside the city ring can also be an issue as it is expensive (between €3,- and €9,- per hour) and it can be hard to find an appropriate parking spot.
+We strongly advise using a park-and-ride location, either in or outside Amsterdam.